Logo APEF

 May

-Welcome coffee for new parents from May 2024
+Welcome coffee for new parents in May 2025 | The role of the Parent Class Delegate

-you need the APEF,the APEF needs you!
+the APEF needs you!

 Join the APEF association and contribute to the well-being of your children!
 Your support - financial and/or voluntary - will enable APEF to develop and implement projects to benefit the Florimont families.

-charity support
+Charity support

 The APEF is committed to charitable projects that integrate social responsibility into students' education and inspire them to make a positive contribution to the society around them.

-the APEF
+The APEF

 The APEF works on a voluntary basis for all the members of the office, the parent class delegates and the parents of pupils likely to bring their occasional or regular assistance to one or other of the activities of the APEF.

-contact details
+Contact details

 APEF